 Lake Geneva pleasure boats frequently call at beautiful, medieval Yvoire in France – one of the top day-trip destinations from Geneva.
 Passenger ferries operate year-round to Nyon with many more sailings available in summer.

 Yvoire, a small medieval-look town famous for its flowers, is one of the most popular cruise destinations on Lake Geneva.
 The passenger ferry between French Yvoire and Swiss Nyon operates year-round and has up to 35 crossings per day in summer.
 Other Lake Geneva pleasure boats, including Belle Époque paddle steamers, also frequently call at Yvoire while sailing between Genève and Lausanne.
-Airbnb made is significantly simpler to book a weekend away in Yvoire rather than just a day-trip from Switzerland.

 By Passenger Ferry from Nyon to Yvoire on Lac Léman